battre/autocomplete-attribute-explainer/README.md

 * `unit-and-building-name` | `street` + `landmark` (2 fields)
 * `unit-and-building-name` + `street` | `landmark` (2 fields)

-There was no clearly predominant way to combining fields.
+There was no clearly predominant way to combine fields.

 In countries like India it may be very difficult to learn the address from a submitted form.
 We probably want to give websites the ability to request unions